For many of us, September homeschooling signals the start of a new school year.

 But in and amongst all of this back-to-a-new-school-year busyness, let’s focus on this TRANSITION to September and treat ourselves with plenty of compassion.

 Quick Note: For my friends in the southern hemisphere, I realize this is your spring.
 So feel free to bookmark this post and return to it during cooler autumn days.

-Here are a handful of simple and enjoyable activities you and your kiddos can engage in to celebrate your September homeschooling!
+Here are a handful of simple and enjoyable activities you and your kiddos can engage in to help transition into your September homeschooling!